Wester Gladstone Hebridean Sheep

 Picture

-Backforest Guinivere demonstrating what happens to Soay fleece as summer progresses.
+Backforest Guinevere demonstrating what happens to Soay fleece as summer progresses.
 This explains why hand spinners find it so hard to buy Soay fleece - it is usually spread all over the place, rubbed off on fences, gates, anything in fact.

 Backforest Cedric